First newborn surrendered to Florida’s only Safe Haven Baby Box

 Ocala Fire Rescue announced in a Jan.
 5 press release “the arrival of the department’s first surrendered newborn.”

-During a press conference the same day, held in Ocala, which is located about 80 miles northeast of Orlando, Fire Chief Clint Welborn shared that the baby was safely recovered and transported to the hospital.
-The newborn will be put up for adoption.
+During a press conference the same day, held in Ocala, which is located about 80 miles northwest of Orlando, Fire Chief Clint Welborn shared that the baby was safely recovered and transported to the hospital.
+The newborn will be up for adoption.

 Safe Haven Baby Boxes Founder Monica Kelsey also shared that this was the 23rd newborn that has been legally surrendered in one of their boxes.
 She also sent a message to the person who surrendered the newborn.